Mathias-g/grist-tree-map-widget/README.md

 independent: different photos, different calibrations, and one can be in pixel mode while another uses real coordinates.

+Duplicating a page or a widget copies its settings, but the copy still finds its row by the table it's bound to, so it starts from the placeholder image and needs its own upload and calibration.
+It won't touch the original's map.

 Two consequences worth knowing.
 A plants table can only have one map, so pointing two widgets at the same table gives them both the same image.
 And deleting a row from `Map_images` makes its widget fall back to the placeholder image, as though it had just